-Sod University recommends two different fertilizer options for the fall, however, you will only need to use one of the two options for fall fertilization.
+Sod University recommends two different fertilizer options for the fall; however, you will only need to use one of the two options for fall fertilization.
 The Fall Fertilizer Box, in particular, has three separate bottles of liquid fertilizer in it that help your lawn recover from the hot summer temperatures it just endured as well as prepare for the colder temperatures ahead.
-This is product is a great fall fertilizer for lawns and gardens.
+This product is a great fall fertilizer for lawns and gardens.

 When to Fertilize Lawns in the Fall

 In the early fall, start off with applying Boost to revitalize the green leaf blade color after the heat of summer.
 The summer heat can really stress your grass out and may even leave hot spots or drought damage.
 With Boost’s time-release formula, the rapid green-up of your lawn will last from the time of application through the remainder of the growing season.

 In the mid-fall, make an application of the second bottle in the box, Maintain, for well-balanced nutrition.
 Maintain serves to help with color retention late into the cooler months ahead and fortifies the root system to help it survive throughout dormancy or snow.
 In the late fall, you should apply Recover to prepare your lawn for environmental stressors of this colder weather.
 You can read more about The Fall Fertilizer Box and it’s mixture of nutrients in a separate Sod University blog here.

 Lawnifi Foundation is a slow-release granular fertilizer option that comes in a 25-pound bag and lasts for three months.
 With a 29-0-5 NPK formulation, Lawnifi Foundation is the perfect granular fertilizer for lawns and gardens.
 The two percent iron included in Lawnifi Foundation’s mixture helps plants carry oxygen throughout the leaves, roots and other parts of the plants to promote a green, healthy lawn.